sampsyo/cs6120/content/blog/2019-11-13-multiplication-strength-reduction.md

 ## Evaluation

-In order to get an estimation of how much cost can be saved by multiplication strength reduction, we have run the cost analysis that reports the average cost reduced of multiplying each integer constant less than a given upper bound $n$.
+In order to get an estimation of how much cost can be saved by multiplication strength reduction, we have run the cost analysis that reports the average cost reduction of multiplying each integer constant less than a given upper bound $n$.

 In this analysis, we scaled the cost of add/subtract operations and bitwise operations to $1$ unit.
-According to [Agner's benchmarks on different AMD processors](https://www.agner.org/optimize/instruction_tables.pdf), multiplication operations could cost $2-16$ times more clock cycles compared to add/subtract operations.
+According to [Agner Fog's benchmarks on different AMD processors](https://www.agner.org/optimize/instruction_tables.pdf), multiplication operations could cost $2-16$ times more clock cycles compared to add/subtract operations.
 In the following table, we show the expected proportion of clock cycles it can save by multiplication strength reduction on the different cost of multiplication operations and range of the constant factor.

 ||n<=128|n<=1024|n<=8192|
 |---|---|---|---|